snap-school/rsnap/README.md

 	* Run postgresql ("sudo su - postgres")
 	* Type "psql"
 	* Type "CREATE ROLE 'username' SUPERUSER CREATEDB" where 'username' is your computer username
+	* This will be your database user account.
+	* If you want a password, type \password 'username', you will be prompted for password
 	* Type "\q" to quit
 	* Type "exit" to quit